Tantrix in Your Country

 1) Any game with at least one surviving member ought to be rejoinable, and any robots that have been started ought to stop and be replaced by the real players, and the player times ought to be reasonably accurate.

 2) If everyone exits a room, games with guests, and unranked games are not intended to be restartable.
-Otherwise, games will be restartable if all players assume the same colors/play positions.
-Time since the last move for the player to move may be lost.
+Otherwise, games will be restartable if all players assume the same colours/play positions.
+The relapsed time since the last move for the player to move may be lost.

 3) Restarting the same game in multiple rooms will result in the game in the "old" room being interrupted.
 The "new" room will continue as expected.
 This is to prevent cheating by starting multiple copies of the and only keeping the one whose outcome you like.